CVS Health (NYSE:CVS) Updates FY24 Earnings Guidance

-CVS Health (NYSE:CVS – Get Free Report) updated its FY24 earnings guidance on Wednesday.
+CVS Health (NYSE:CVS – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
 The company provided EPS guidance of at least $7.00 for the period, compared to the consensus EPS estimate of $8.27.

 Analyst Upgrades and Downgrades

-Several brokerages recently commented on CVS.
-Wells Fargo & Company reduced their price target on shares of CVS Health from $83.00 to $76.00 and set an equal weight rating for the company in a research report on Monday, April 8th.
-UBS Group cut CVS Health from a buy rating to a neutral rating and decreased their target price for the stock from $85.00 to $60.00 in a research report on Thursday.
-Mizuho dropped their price target on CVS Health from $86.00 to $72.00 and set a buy rating on the stock in a research report on Thursday.
-Royal Bank of Canada decreased their target price on shares of CVS Health from $86.00 to $84.00 and set an outperform rating for the company in a research note on Thursday, February 8th.
-Finally, Cantor Fitzgerald downgraded shares of CVS Health from an overweight rating to a neutral rating and dropped their price target for the stock from $87.00 to $58.00 in a research note on Wednesday.
+A number of analysts have recently weighed in on the company.
+Royal Bank of Canada dropped their price objective on CVS Health from $86.00 to $84.00 and set an outperform rating for the company in a research note on Thursday, February 8th.
+Piper Sandler boosted their price objective on shares of CVS Health from $93.00 to $94.00 and gave the company an overweight rating in a research report on Friday, March 15th.
+Mizuho dropped their target price on shares of CVS Health from $86.00 to $72.00 and set a buy rating for the company in a report on Thursday.
+Barclays reduced their price target on CVS Health from $78.00 to $63.00 and set an equal weight rating on the stock in a report on Thursday.
+Finally, Wells Fargo & Company cut their price objective on CVS Health from $83.00 to $76.00 and set an equal weight rating on the stock in a research report on Monday, April 8th.
 Eight research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-According to MarketBeat, the company currently has an average rating of Moderate Buy and an average target price of $80.35.
+Based on data from MarketBeat, CVS Health has a consensus rating of Moderate Buy and a consensus target price of $80.35.

-In other news, Director Edward J. Ludwig purchased 1,000 shares of the business’s stock in a transaction on Thursday, May 2nd.
-The stock was purchased at an average price of $53.88 per share, with a total value of $53,880.00.
-Following the acquisition, the director now directly owns 21,630 shares in the company, valued at approximately $1,165,424.40.
-The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
-In other CVS Health news, Director Edward J. Ludwig bought 1,000 shares of the stock in a transaction that occurred on Thursday, May 2nd.
-The shares were acquired at an average price of $53.88 per share, with a total value of $53,880.00.
-Following the completion of the purchase, the director now directly owns 21,630 shares in the company, valued at approximately $1,165,424.40.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Prem S. Shah sold 29,473 shares of the firm’s stock in a transaction dated Friday, February 16th.
-The stock was sold at an average price of $76.95, for a total transaction of $2,267,947.35.
-Following the transaction, the executive vice president now owns 39,765 shares of the company’s stock, valued at approximately $3,059,916.75.
+In related news, Director Edward J. Ludwig bought 1,000 shares of the stock in a transaction that occurred on Thursday, May 2nd.
+The stock was bought at an average cost of $53.88 per share, for a total transaction of $53,880.00.
+Following the purchase, the director now directly owns 21,630 shares of the company’s stock, valued at $1,165,424.40.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other news, Director Edward J. Ludwig bought 1,000 shares of CVS Health stock in a transaction that occurred on Thursday, May 2nd.
+The stock was bought at an average price of $53.88 per share, for a total transaction of $53,880.00.
+Following the purchase, the director now directly owns 21,630 shares of the company’s stock, valued at approximately $1,165,424.40.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Prem S. Shah sold 29,473 shares of the stock in a transaction dated Friday, February 16th.
+The shares were sold at an average price of $76.95, for a total value of $2,267,947.35.
+Following the completion of the transaction, the executive vice president now directly owns 39,765 shares in the company, valued at $3,059,916.75.
 The disclosure for this sale can be found here.
-0.24% of the stock is owned by company insiders.
+0.24% of the stock is currently owned by corporate insiders.

 CVS Health Corporation provides health solutions in the United States.
 It operates through Health Care Benefits, Health Services, and Pharmacy & Consumer Wellness segments.
 The Health Care Benefits segment offers traditional, voluntary, and consumer-directed health insurance products and related services.